daisygunn/grow-restaurant/README.md

 ### Manual Testing

-I have tested this project manually myself and have also had it peer reviewed & testing by friends and family on multiple devices and screen sizes.
+I have tested this project manually myself and have also had it peer-reviewed & tested by friends and family on multiple devices and screen sizes.

 [TESTING.md](TESTING.md)